relaybox/relaybox-client-js/README.md

 In order to use this library, you need to create a free account and [API key](https://relaybox.net/docs/authentication/api-keys).
 Find more details [here](https://relaybox.net/docs/getting-started).

+import Link from 'next/link';

 ## Install the Client SDK Library

-To get started, install the client library SDK from NPM
+In order to connect to RelayBox you first need to install the client library SDK.
+The library is made available via the NPM registry.

 ```
 npm install @relaybox/client